kworkflow/patch-hub/CONTRIBUTING.md

 ## Issue Reporting

+We suggest that all bugs, feature requests, and proposed changes be reported as issues.
+Contributors should create an issue describing the problem or proposal before starting work on a Pull Request.

+This approach ensures visibility, provides maintainers and contributors the opportunity to discuss the need and scope of the change, and helps others stay informed about ongoing work.

 Use the preconfigured templates on GitHub to report issues and request features.
 If none of these fit your issue, you can use the "Blank" option.

 ## License